-Worried that, if the above identified challenges are not addressed forthwith as patriotic and worthy Nigerians, the plethora of deaths and insecurity being recorded daily in Nigeria's coastlines and waterways could skyrocket thereby having serious negative impact on our socio- economic development which will definitely be against the vision of the new administration;
+Worried that, if the above identified challenges are not addressed forthwith as patriotic and worthy Nigerians, the plethora of deaths and insecurity being recorded daily in Nigeria's coastlines and waterways could skyrocket thereby having serious negative impact on our socio-economic development which will definitely be against the vision of the new administration;

-- (i) urge this honourable house to observe 'a minute silence in honour of those who lost their lives recently in various boat/water craft mishaps on our waterways; - (ii) also urge the Nigerian Maritime Administration and Safety Agency (NIMASA) (for the coastlines) and National Inland Waterways Authority (NIWA) (for the Inland Waterways) to device new strategic regulatory guidelines and ensure compliance while enhancing 'SEARCH AND RESCUE MEASURES'; - (iii) Again urge the National Orientation Agency and National Meteorological Agency to commence copious awareness campaign on safety measures necessary to prevent boat and water craft hazards; - (iv) set up an ad-hoc committee to undertake a visit to the Netherlands to understudy how the Country runs their Boats and water crafts in their coastlines and waterways transportation system with minimal casualties.
+- (i) observe 'a minute silence in honour of those who lost their lives; - (ii) urge the Nigerian Maritime Administration and Safety Agency (NIMASA) and National Inland Waterways Authority (NIWA) to device new strategic regulatory guidelines and enhance search and rescue measures in Coastline and Inland Water Ways; - (iii) also urge the National Orientation Agency and National Meteorological Agency to commence intense awareness campaign on safety measures necessary to prevent boat and water craft hazards; - (iv) mandate the Committees on Maritime Safety Education and Administration, and Inland Water Ways (when constituted) to undertake a visit to the Netherlands to understudy the country's coastlines and waterways transportation system which records minimal casualties (HR.
+129/07/2023).

-16. Need to Establish Vocational Training and Sports Centres in Askira-Uba and Hawul Local Government Area of Borno State: Hon.
-Midala Usman Balami:
+23. Need to Establish Vocational Training and Sports Centres in Askira-Uba and Hawul Local Government Areas of Borno State